illusorier/123/Library/Flow.md

+Flow is a static checker for your JavaScript code.

+Flow checks your code for errors through **static type annotations**.

+Flow has a powerful ability to infer the types of your programs.

 # Primitive Types

+原始类型

 The primitive types appear in the language as either literal values or as constructed wrapper objects.

-    function method(x: number, y: string, z: boolean){
-      // ...
-    }

 Types for the wrapper

 Symbols(new)

+### Booleans

+Booleans

+# Function Types

+Functions have two places where

+You can also have optional parameters by adding a question mark `?` after the name of the parameter

+# Object Types

-#### Optional object properties
+### Optional object properties

 Object types can have optional pro